pastorryanhayden/ryanhayden.design/_posts/2017-02-07-why-im-dropping-the-sitesforchurch-name.markdown

 ### 3. I'm not wanting to be a startup business

 My original plan for sitesfor.church was to be a growing startup business that taught Bible College students to setup and maintain websites.
-I through myself into starting a business.
+I threw myself into starting a business.
 It cost a lot of money (I didn't even break even) and when push came to shove, I was still doing 99% of the work.

 This wasn't the fault of the people I was working with:  It just turns out that training people who are not web designers to design and update websites took a ton of my time and I was never really successful at it.
 I'm super grateful to the "site-reps" who gave it a try, and I hope they learned to love web work.